 The four brothers

-After the first year, all four brothers have the exact same outcome and their portfolios are worth only $9,675 as the global and Canadian Markets had dismal performance.
-Now, for the second year, the boys all take a different strategy to managing the portfolios:
+After the first year, all four brothers have the exact same outcome and their portfolios are worth only $9,675 as the global and Canadian Markets had a dismal performance.
+Now, for the second year, the boys all take a different strategy for managing the portfolios:

 - Ernie did the total opposite to Chase in everything in life and investing was going to be no exception.
 Ernie decided that rather than buying the best performing investment in the portfolio, he was going to buy the big loser of the year.
 Ernie puts his $10,000 into global equities with a -16.4% loss.
 Ernie continues to chase the loser year after year.